22 Jan Different property types

-Different Property Types – When buying a property you’ll need to consider how your property choice can impact on your mortgage.
+When buying a property you will need to consider how your choice of property might impact on your mortgage.

-The following isn’t a definitive list but will hopefully give you an idea of things to consider:
+The following is not a definitive list, but will hopefully give you an idea of things to consider:

 Unusual Construction Type

-In a nut-shell almost any building that’s not constructed of standard bricks and mortar can be considered unusual.
+In a nut-shell almost any building that is not constructed of standard bricks and mortar can be considered unusual.

-What constitutes high rise is open to debate and each mortgage provider will have their own set of rules.
-However, example to consider include:
+What constitutes a high rise flat is open to debate.
+Each mortgage provider will have their own set of rules.
+However, examples to consider include:

 This type of property criteria can be confusing.
 It’s mainly a question of future saleability.